sam6611/sql-notes/notes/notes/basic-sql.md

 WHERE emp_id = 1;

 DELETE
-DELETE FROM Employee WHERE emp_id = 2;
+DELETE FROM Employee
+WHERE emp_id = 2;

-7️⃣ SELECT QUERY (MOST IMPORTANT)
+SELECT Query
 Basic SELECT
 SELECT * FROM Employee;
 SELECT emp_name, salary FROM Employee;

 WHERE Clause
-SELECT * FROM Employee WHERE salary > 40000;
+SELECT * FROM Employee
+WHERE salary > 40000;

 AND / OR / NOT
+SELECT *
-SELECT * FROM Employee
+FROM Employee
 WHERE salary > 40000 AND department = 'IT';

-8️⃣ OPERATORS
+Operators
-Comparison
+Comparison Operators

 =

 !=

->

 <

->=
+=

 <=

 BETWEEN
+SELECT *
+FROM Employee
-SELECT * FROM Employee WHERE salary BETWEEN 30000 AND 60000;
+WHERE salary BETWEEN 30000 AND 60000;

 IN
+SELECT *
+FROM Employee
-SELECT * FROM Employee WHERE department IN ('IT','HR');
+WHERE department IN ('IT', 'HR');

 LIKE
+SELECT *
+FROM Employee
-SELECT * FROM Employee WHERE emp_name LIKE 'A%';
+WHERE emp_name LIKE 'A%';

 IS NULL
+SELECT *
+FROM Employee
-SELECT * FROM Employee WHERE department IS NULL;
+WHERE department IS NULL;

-9️⃣ ORDER BY & LIMIT
+ORDER BY and LIMIT
 ORDER BY
+SELECT *
+FROM Employee
-SELECT * FROM Employee ORDER BY salary DESC;
+ORDER BY salary DESC;

 LIMIT
+SELECT *
+FROM Employee
-SELECT * FROM Employee LIMIT 5;
+LIMIT 5;

-🔟 AGGREGATE FUNCTIONS
+Aggregate Functions
-Function	Use
+Function	Description
 COUNT()	Number of rows
-SUM()	Total
+SUM()	Total value
-AVG()	Average
+AVG()	Average value
-MIN()	Minimum
+MIN()	Minimum value
-MAX()	Maximum
+MAX()	Maximum value
 SELECT COUNT(*) FROM Employee;
 SELECT AVG(salary) FROM Employee;

-1️⃣1️⃣ GROUP BY & HAVING
+GROUP BY and HAVING
 GROUP BY
 SELECT department, AVG(salary)
 FROM Employee